nus-cs2103-AY1718S1/addressbook-level2/doc/UserGuide.md

   Returns Any person having names `Betsy`, `Tim`, or `John`

 ### Deleting a person : `delete`
 Deletes the specified person from the address book.
-Irreversible.<br>
+Reversible with 'restore'.<br>
 Format: `delete INDEX`

 > Deletes the person at the specified `INDEX`.